Your Vision in Childhood

 For kids with nearsightedness, farsightedness, or astigmatism, usually the solution is to wear eyeglasses.
 To get your child fitted for eyeglasses, see an eye specialist.
 Plastic frames and shatter-proof polycarbonate lenses are best for active kids.
 Letting your child pick his own frames can help him feel more involved in the process.
 Make the process fun.
 If you make negative comments about wearing glasses, they probably won't want to wear them.

-LASIK and other surgeries probably are not an option for most kids younger than 18.
+LASIK and other vision correction surgeries are generally not an option for kids younger than 18 because their eyeglass prescription and eye growth have not usually stabilized.
 LASIK is only being used in very rare instances for children with severe vision problems that don't improve with glasses or contact lenses.